Key Takeaways

 Remember, these tips don’t replace regular washing, but they can help maintain cleanliness.

-Yes, changing your pillowcase frequently can help with acne.
+Yes, and changing your pillowcase frequently can help with that acne.
 Your pillowcase collects oils, dead skin cells, and bacteria, which can clog pores and cause breakouts.

 By using a fresh pillowcase more often, you reduce the amount of these substances that come into contact with your skin.